kohjingyan/sql/01. Salary Differences/README.md

 GROUP BY d.department)
 ````

-### 5. Find the difference between the two highest salaries
+### 5. Find the difference between the two highest salaries.

 ````sql
 WITH db_highest_salary AS (